junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean's cheeks burn with blush.
 He stutters, "No, no, we're not... that.
 Just a symbol for fun, nothing else."

 The tattoo artist simply shrugs, "Whatever you say."
-He looks back at Cas, "Where do you want that on at?"
+He looks back at Cas, "Where do you want that one at?"

-Cas starts undressing his usually tidy and tight shirt buttons, showing a patch of lower stomach skin, right above his hip.
+Cas starts undressing his usually tidy and tight shirt buttons from bottom up, showing a patch of lower stomach skin, right above his hip.

-Dean licks his lips, and he can't stops his imagination from running everywhere just from that small patch of skin. *Goddammit.* He kicks himself in the mind, he promised himself he'd not let this thing get wild between them, he promised himself he wouldn't let Cas be in this and continue to hurt, but he's the one finding it impossible to keep that in mind, his mind is going everywhere, especially the none-innocent territory.
+Dean licks his lips, and he can't stop his imagination from running everywhere just from that small patch of skin. *Goddammit.* He kicks himself in the mind -- he promised himself he'd not let this thing get wild between them, he promised himself he wouldn't let Cas be in this and continue to hurt, but he's the one finding it impossible to keep that under control.
+His mind is going everywhere, especially the none-innocent territory.

 He swallows hard, and realizes Cas's looking at him.

 Dean runs his tongue over his lips again.
 He's too far gone, he realizes.
-How can this, watching Cas gets a tattoo, becoming the absolutely sexiest thing he's ever seen?
+How can this -- watching Cas gets a tattoo -- become the absolutely sexiest thing he's ever seen?

 Continuing staying in this goddamn tattoo shop watching that thin ink pen drawing dark lines on Cas's skin (and it's the skin right above the waistband, worst of all!) would turn him into a complete wreck, Dean realizes shortly with absolute clarity.
 The heat on his cheeks are extending quickly to somewhere else.